Mixed-Precision Federated Learning via Multi-Precision Over-The-Air Aggregation: System Setup

-where $\theta^{(k+1)}$ denotes the parameters of the global model after the $(k+1)$-th training iteration, $\theta_i^{(k)}$ represents the parameters of the local model from edge device $i$ at the $k$-th iteration, and $w_i$ signifies the relative contribution (or weight) of edge device $i$, typically proportional to its dataset size.
+where $\theta^{(t+1)}$ denotes the parameters of the global model after the $(t+1)$-th training iteration, $\theta_k^{(t)}$ represents the parameters of the local model from the edge device $k$ at the $t$-th communication round, and $w_k$ signifies the relative contribution (or weight) of the edge device $k$, typically proportional to its dataset size.